Kramer Law Firm • Longwood, Florida

 One advantage of an LLC is that it allows owners to choose whether to treat the LLC as a partnership for tax purposes or as a corporation; either way the LLC still offers its owners limited liability protection.
 LLC owners are liable only for the amount invested in the LLC.

-At the Kramer Law Firm we strive to build long term relationships with our business start-up clients.
-If you are starting a business in the Orlando area and need a lawyer's assistance, please contact the Kramer Law Firm.
+At TK Law we strive to build long term relationships with our business start-up clients.
+Make sure your business plan is designed to effectively meet your needs.
+If you are starting a business in the Orlando area and need a lawyer's assistance, please contact TK Law: 855-Kramer-Now (855-572-6376).

 999 Douglas Avenue